nugemeister/professional-portfolio/README.md

 ## Module 2 Challenge Assignment

-The challenge assignment for Module 2 is to .
+The challenge assignment for Module 2 is to create a professional portfolio site.
 See below for additional context and success criteria provided.

 ### Success Criteria